Sylarair/ETFRP/PycharmProjects/ETFRP/README.md

-# cell Essential Transcription factors pRediction based on rAnk product (ETRA)
+# cell Essential and functional Transcription factors pRediction based on rAnk product (ETRA)

 This is a tissue essential TFs prediction package.
 You can use it to get your TFs.